ata-nas/record-rest-api/README.md

 things are static in nature and would probably not be used by end user.
 If mistake is made, we can delete and create again.

 (DEPRECATED BELOW)
-- HealthcareAgency is initialized with the `data.sql`script to be id - 1 and fee 100.00, country - `BULGARIA`, there is no functionality to add or delete this , since we consider that this entity is only one and will always exist to keep info for our domain.
+- HealthcareAgency is initialized with the `test_data.sql`script to be id - 1 and fee 100.00, country - `BULGARIA`, there is no functionality to add or delete this , since we consider that this entity is only one and will always exist to keep info for our domain.